peter-tackage/my-rss-reader/README.md

 My RSS Reader
 ========
 A simple demo Android app showing how to load and display an RSS feed.
-The app is written for those new to Android development and thus it avoids use advanced techniques that might be more common in production ready apps.
+The app is written for those new to Android development and thus it avoids using advanced techniques that might be more common in production ready apps.

 It uses [Retrofit](http://square.github.io/retrofit/) and [Simple-XML](http://simple.sourceforge.net/)